Being quiet isn’t a weakness, rather, it allows me to listen and understand even more.

-I am tired of people telling me that being quiet is a bad thing.
-I think this is a subject we introverts can commiserate on, as it happens so much more than it should, and it can leave us feeling worthless.
+I’m tired of people telling me that quiet is a bad thing.
+I think this is a subject we introverts can commiserate on, as it happens so often that someone points out how quiet we are — and it can leave us feeling worthless.
 It happened to me recently at work, and it came from one of my coworkers this time.

 Not only am I an introvert, but I’m also a highly sensitive person (HSP), and this job plays to some of my weakest skills: the ability to work in a fast-paced environment, interact with strangers, and deal with the likelihood that people will find fault in something I’ve done and tell me about it rudely to my face.
 As an HSP, I like making others happy, and I’m prone to people-pleasing (something I’m working on).
 As an introvert, I’m an overthinker, and often a perfectionist.